Navarasa (TV series): Payasam (Bibhatsa – Disgust)

 In 1965, a brahmin Samanadhu (Delhi Ganesh) is seen going to a temple in his village in Kumbakonam, to perform an early morning pooja.
 He starts complaining about his nephew Subburayan (Kumar Natarajan) to a woman (Rohini) at the temple.
 Subburayan’s daughter is getting married, and Samanadhu is refusing to attend the wedding.

 At Subbu’s house, his extended family has gathered for his daughter Bhagyalakshmi's (Aditi Balan) wedding.
-Subbu is earnestly making preparations for the wedding, with the hopes his uncle will attend and bless his daughter.
-At his home, a young widow is seen helping out, though some family members seem to be discomfited by her presence.
+Subbu is earnestly making preparations for the wedding, hoping that his uncle will attend and bless his daughter.
+At his home, a young widow is seen helping out, though some family members seem discomfited by her presence.
 She speaks with the cook (Bagavathi Perumal) at the wedding, revealing that he cooked for her wedding too.
 She was married to a lawyer, but he died only 92 days into their marriage due to cholera.
-Bhagyalakshmi is later seen complaining that she wants her braid to be made longer with extensions as the groom, Natarajan (Karthik Krishna), previously saw her with long hair.
+Bhagyalakshmi is later seen complaining that she wants her braid to be made longer with extensions, as the groom, Natarajan (Karthik Krishna), previously saw her with long hair.
 The widow brings her extensions to add to her hair, and they share a hug.

 Meanwhile, Samanadhu is still complaining at the temple.
-The woman with him is his wife Valambal.
-She expresses her distaste for him relentlessly cursing his nephew Subbu and his family.
+The woman with him is his wife, Valambal.
+She expresses her distaste for his relentlessly cursing Subbu and his family.
 She tells him that despite pulling his nephew out of school due to lack of funds, the nephew established himself and even helped other family members.
 Even Samanadhu’s son got a job thanks to Subbu.
 She adds that with his wealth, he even bought land for his uncle.
 Samanadhu retorts that the land was on the outskirts of the village and is worthless.
 Their children are attending the wedding, but Samanadhu still refuses to.
-He continues ranting and reveals that his wife has passed away and he is talking to an illusion.
+He continues ranting and reveals that his wife has passed away, and he is talking to an illusion.
 He eventually agrees to go to the wedding.